Buntingford

 Buntingford is a market town and civil parish in the district of East Hertfordshire and county of Hertfordshire in England.
 It lies next to the River Rib and is located on the historic Roman road, Ermine Street.
 As a result of its location, it grew mainly as a staging post with many coaching inns and has an 18th-century one-cell prison known as The Cage, by the ford at the end of Church Street.
-It has a population of 6,844, as of the 2020 UK Census.
+It has a population of 7,879, as of the 2021 UK census.

 Name

 Despite popular belief, the name of Buntingford does not come from the bunting bird.
-Instead, it likely originates from the Saxon chieftain or tribe Bunta and the local ford running over the River Rib.
+Instead, it probably originates from the Saxon chieftain or tribe Bunta and the local ford running over the River Rib.
 Buntingford was the name of the ford and its surrounding areas, with Bunting being the name of a village located six miles to its north, which is translated from Old English as "place or people of Bunta".
 The earliest forms of the name Buntingford are Buntas Ford and Buntingeford, both of which date back to 1185.
 The modern form Buntingford dates back to 1255.
 This roughly translates to "Ford of the people of Bunta".